Merovex/hugo-merovex.com/_posts/2014/2014-12-20-retrospective-2014.markdown

 date: 2014-12-20 13:05:05
 category: Diary
 keywords: writing, plan, goals
-description: When the day is at its shortest, it's time to look back at last year's progress.
-I accomplished more than I thought, but less than I had hoped.
+description: This year I accomplished more than I thought, but less than I had hoped.
 tags:
 - Retrospective
 ---